 ■ NOTE: If the screen or gasket is damaged in any way, it must be replaced.

-- Install the spark arrester assembly and secure with the three cap screws.
-Tighten cap screws to 48 in.-lb.
+3. Install the spark arrester assembly and secure with the cap screws.
+Tighten securely.

 Light Bulb Replacement

 The wattage rating of each bulb is shown in the chart.
 When replacing a burned bulb, always use the same wattage rating.